How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 Content Removal vs. Suppression

 It is important that you have a clear understanding of the different services that are available to you.
 When it comes to negative or harmful content on the Internet, you generally have two options.
-You can hire a content removal service, such as Katherine O’Brien Law, to remove the content from the Internet or a reputation management service to suppress or bury the harmful content in search results.
+You can hire a content removal lawyer, such as Katherine O’Brien Law, to remove the content from the Internet or a reputation management service to suppress or bury the harmful content in search results.

 At Katherine O’Brien Law, our content removal attorneys work to completely and permanently remove harmful content from the Internet.
 A successful removal could include: (1) convincing the website to take the page down in its entirety; (2) convincing the website to anonymize you by removing your name from the article; (3) convincing the website to place a “noindex” tag in the source code of the website, which means that the webpage will not show up in search engine results; or (4) convincing Google to deindex the webpage, so that it no longer appears in the search results.
 Under all four circumstances, the article would not appear in Google searches for your name.